01 of 05

 Getting to the Valley of the Oaks

-Valley of the Oaks is the name I've given to this isolated gem of little-changed California.
-I don't know if anyone else calls it by that name.
-It's not easy to find on some road maps, but this one will help you find your way there and out across the mountains to Highway One.
+Valley of the Oaks a name made up for this isolated gem of little-changed California.
+It's not easy to find on some road maps, but this one will help you find your way there and out across the mountains to CA Highway One.

 Getting to Valley of the Oaks

-The Valley of the Oaks is west of US Hwy 101 between San Francisco and Los Angeles, near King City.
+The Valley of the Oaks is west of US Highway 101 between San Francisco and Los Angeles, near King City.

 Going Home Over the Mountains